stark1tty/awesome-PhD/README.md

 [▲ Top](#navigation)

 #### Literary Search Engines
-- [BASE](https://www.base-search.net/?l=en): One of the world's most voluminous search engines especially for academic web resources.
+- [⭐️BASE](https://www.base-search.net/?l=en): One of the world's most voluminous search engines especially for academic web resources.
 You can access the full texts of about 60% of the indexed documents for free (Open Access).
 BASE is operated by Bielefeld University Library.
 - [CAS SCIFINDER](https://www.cas.org/solutions/cas-scifinder-discovery-platform/cas-scifinder-n): More than a literature and chemical compound database, CAS SciFindern leverages human curation to deliver relevant, actionable insights so you can innovate faster.
 - [GET THE RESEARCH](https://gettheresearch.org/): Clean, simple academic search engine with an open access toggle.
 Leverages Open Access and AI to help nonspecialists find, read, and understand scholarly research.
+- [⭐️GOOGLE SCHOLAR](https://scholar.google.com/): One of the most popular search engines, allows for limited saving and reference managing via a Google account.
-- [FATCAT!](https://fatcat.wiki/): Fatcat is a versioned, publicly-editable catalog of research publications: journal articles, conference proceedings, pre-prints, blog posts, and so forth.
-The goal is to improve the state of preservation and access to these works by providing a manifest of full-text content versions and locations.
+- [FATCAT!](https://fatcat.wiki/): Fatcat is a versioned, publicly editable catalogue of research publications: journal articles, conference proceedings, pre-prints, blog posts, etc. The goal is to improve the state of preservation and access to these works by providing a manifest of full-text content versions and locations.
-- [IEEE XPLORE](https://ieeexplore.ieee.org/Xplore/home.jsp): The IEEE Xplore digital library is a powerful resource for discovery of scientific and technical content published by the IEEE (Institute of Electrical and Electronics Engineers) and its publishing partners.
+- [IEEE XPLORE](https://ieeexplore.ieee.org/Xplore/home.jsp): The IEEE Xplore digital library is a powerful resource for the discovery of scientific and technical content published by the IEEE (Institute of Electrical and Electronics Engineers) and its publishing partners.
 - [INSPIRE HEP](https://inspirehep.net/): INSPIRE is a trusted community hub that helps researchers to share and find accurate scholarly information in high energy physics.
-- [INTERNET ARCHIVE SCHOLAR](https://scholar.archive.org/): This fulltext search index includes over 25 million research articles and other scholarly documents preserved in the Internet Archive.
-The collection spans from digitized copies of eighteenth century journals through the latest Open Access conference proceedings and pre-prints crawled from the World Wide Web.
+- [⭐️INTERNET ARCHIVE SCHOLAR](https://scholar.archive.org/): This fulltext search index includes over 25 million research articles and other scholarly documents preserved in the Internet Archive.
+The collection spans from digitized copies of eighteenth-century journals through the latest Open Access conference proceedings and pre-prints crawled from the World Wide Web.
-- [LENS](https://www.lens.org/lens/): The Lens serves integrated scholarly and patent knowledge as a public good to inform science and technology enabled problem solving.
+- [LENS](https://www.lens.org/lens/): The Lens serves integrated scholarly and patent knowledge as a public good to inform science and technology-enabled problem-solving.
 - [NIH ICITE](https://icite.od.nih.gov/): iCite is a tool to access a dashboard of bibliometrics for papers associated with a portfolio.
 Users type in a PubMed query or upload the PubMed IDs of articles of interest. iCite has three modules: Influence, Translation, and Open Citations.
-- [OPENALEX](https://openalex.org/): FOSS catalog of the global research system featuring API access for developers.
+- [⭐️OPENALEX](https://openalex.org/): FOSS catalog of the global research system featuring API access for developers.
 - [PAPERSWITHCODE](https://paperswithcode.com/): The mission of Papers with Code is to create a free and open resource with Machine Learning papers, code, datasets, methods and evaluation tables.
 - [The SAO/NASA Astrophysics Data System](https://ui.adsabs.harvard.edu/): The ADS maintains three bibliographic collections containing more than 15 million records covering publications in astronomy and astrophysics, physics, and general science, including all arXiv e-prints.
 - [SCINAPSE](https://www.scinapse.io/): Our tool extracts valuable information such as related topics, companies, and patent data from each paper.
 Through our database, we provide a more comprehensive research experience.
-- [SEMANTIC SCHOLAR](https://www.semanticscholar.org/): A free, AI-powered research tool for scientific literature.
+- [⭐️SEMANTIC SCHOLAR](https://www.semanticscholar.org/): A free, AI-powered research tool for scientific literature.
-- [WEB OF SCIENCE](https://www.webofknowledge.com/): The Web of Science contains a remarkable treasure of data on scientific content, impact, and collaborations from 1900 to the present day on a global scale.
+- [⭐️WEB OF SCIENCE](https://www.webofknowledge.com/): The Web of Science contains a remarkable treasure of data on scientific content, impact, and collaborations from 1900 to the present day on a global scale.
 - [WORLDWIDESCIENCE](https://worldwidescience.org/index.html): WorldWideScience.org is a global science gateway—accelerating scientific discovery and progress through a multilateral partnership to enable federated searching of national and international scientific databases and portals.

 [▲ Top](#navigation)